japanj/pugs-detection/notebooks/README.md

 ## Note
 In the data acquisition notebooks, some data sources require users to have an account in order to download data and some dataset require users to download them manually.
 All details are listed inside the notebooks.

+(probably add some instructions for specific notebooks, e.g. model_training and model_evaluation notebook on changing params step)